Skip to content

 The mesh feels too loose.

-At AR 7.14 the rings have room to shift.
-That is normal for these proportions and gives you the flowing drape that makes stainless steel jewelry sit nicely on skin.
-For a denser mesh, switch to 1.6 mm wire at the same ID (AR 6.25).
+At AR 5.14 the rings still have a little room to shift, which is what gives E4-1 its characteristic flex on skin.
+For a denser, armour-style mesh, move to 1.6 mm wire at the same 10 mm OD (AR 4.25).

 My hands hurt.